ben-allen/locale-extensions/README.md

 Unicode Locale Extensions provides the -u-rg Region Override tag, which is used to represent a locale modified with region-specific defaults from another locale.
 For example, 'en-GB-u-rg-uszzzz' means British English, but with hour cycle, first day of week, measurement system, and so forth set as in 'en-US'.
 This is, unfortunately, not particularly well-adapted for our purposes: saying '-u-rg-nlzzzz' is in a way equivalent to saying '-u-fw-mon-hc-h23-mu-celsius', but with the disadvantage that '-u-rg-nlzzzz' reveals that the user prefers the formatting in specifically 'nl'.
 This exposes significantly more information about the user than if they were instead able to select the set of preferences that match those used in 'nl' &mdash; a set of preferences that are found in many locales &mdash; without revealing that the user specifically desires content tailored as in 'nl'.

 Moreover, a system that explicitly specifies each setting rather than naming a region and requesting the defaults for that region allows us to accommodate the preferences of users who have system settings that differ from the defaults for their language/region pair.
 Consider the case of a user living in a region with multiple commonly used numbering systems.
-There may not exist any non-extended locale identifier that captures this preference, but there may also be a sufficiently large group of users who have selected the non-default numbering system that they are all in a large enough anonymity set.
+There may not exist any non-extended locale identifier that captures their preference for a particular non-default numbering system, but there may be a sufficiently large group of users who would prefer receiving content using that numbering system that they are all in a large enough anonymity set.
 Solutions depending on -u-rg do not allow these users to specify this preference.

 ### Example Problem #2

-It is possible that our hypothetical Dutch student could have their entire set of locale-related preferences honored while in 'en-US', due to the relatively large number of other people in that locale who also prefer '-u-fw-mon-hc-h23-mu-celsius'.
+It is possible that our hypothetical European student could have their entire set of locale-related preferences honored while in 'en-US', due to the relatively large number of other people in that locale who also prefer '-u-fw-mon-hc-h23-mu-celsius'.
 However, users from locales with less common combinations of default locale-related content tailoring settings cannot count on having a similar crowd to hide in.
-For example, a businessperson from Thailand visiting Finland may prefer something like '-u-ca-buddhist-fw-mon-hc-h23-mu-celsius'.
-Although many of these options are shared by a significant number of other people, the request for the Thai solar calendar rather than the Gregorian calendar is sufficiently rare in the 'fi' locale that it may be possible to individuate that user from that setting alone.
+For example, a businessperson from Thailand visiting Mexico may prefer something like '-u-ca-buddhist-fw-mon-hc-h23'.
+Although two of these options are shared by a significant number of other people, the request for the Thai solar calendar rather than the Gregorian calendar is sufficiently rare in the 'es-MX' locale that it may be possible to individuate that user from that setting alone.
 This means that we cannot safely set this full combination of options for this user.
 Nevertheless, we would like to provide them with content tailored to as many of their preferences as possible.

 ### Solution: Locale Preference Strings